22 January 2018

 Being true to your word is easier said than done, so on that note here are some tips on keeping your brand authentic.

 Speak like a human

 Fluff in writing isn’t great at the best of times, more often than not it only serves to stroke egos and pad out content.

 The way your brand communicates with potential customers is important when it comes to showing who you are and what you do.
 To come across as affable and authentic, you should cut out the fluff and just get to the heart of the matter.

-When talking about your brand or telling your brand story, try not to big yourself up too much.
+When talking about your brand, try not to big yourself up too much.
 Extreme claims and constantly reiterating how great you are can be a major turn off.